geerlingguy/diet-raspbian/README.md

   3. Copy your public key for passwordless SSH login (e.g. `ssh-copy-id pi@[IP-ADDRESS]`), and make sure you can login to the Pi without a password (e.g. `ssh pi@[IP-ADDRESS]`).
       1. If you want, you can also SSH into the Pi and run `passwd` to change the `pi` account password from the default, `raspberry`.
       2. *Don't* run `raspi-config` at this time.
+      3. If you boot the Pi the first time while connected to a monitor, follow the instructions under 'Initial setup via GUI/X' before completing this step.
   3. Edit the `inventory` file and set the IP address to the address of your running Pi.
   4. Run the following command: `$ ansible-playbook -i inventory diet.yml`.

 After 10-20 minutes, the space consumed by Raspbian should go from ~2.5 GB to ~700 MB (or lower, depending on how far along this project has come!).
-If you'd like to create a new image for cloning purposes, run the command `ansible all -i inventory -a "shutdown -h now" -s` to shut down your Pi, then go to step 1 in the next section below.
+If you'd like to create a new image for cloning purposes, run the command `ansible all -i inventory -a "shutdown -h now" -s` to shut down your Pi, then follow the steps under 'Creating a new Diet Raspbian disk image'.

 > IMPORTANT: The `diet.yml` playbook is meant to be run *prior* to any other Raspberry Pi configuration; it changes locale settings, general configuration, etc. (see `vars/main.yml`).
 This is meant to be run on a freshly-imaged Raspbian microSD/SD card.